opensearch-project/project-website/_posts/2026-04-07-Data-Prepper-2.15.md

 ## Thanks to our contributors!

-Thanks to the following community members who contributed to this release!
+Thanks to the following community members who contributed to this release:

 * [bagmarnikhil](https://github.com/bagmarnikhil) -- Nikhil Bagmar
 * [BhattacharyaSumit](https://github.com/BhattacharyaSumit) -- Sumit Bhattacharya